 Train trajectory data typically comes in the form of train arrival times at fixed locations on the rail network; in the United States these are often called on-station points, or OS-points.
-Most OS-points are located at the endpoints of passing sidings in single-track territory or at crossover points in multi-track territory.
+Most OS-points are located at the endpoints of passing sidings in single-track territory, where a single main line track is supplemented with short sections of parallel track called sidings for trains to pass each other, or at crossover points in multi-track territory.
 Track segments refer to the sections of track delineated by OS-points.
-The arrival times of a train at each OS-point between two rail yards or terminals on the network constitute a trajectory.
+The arrival times of a train at each OS-point between two rail yards or destinations on the network constitute a trajectory.
+We note that OS-points are not physical sensors recording passing trains, but rather virtual delineation points for which timing data is recorded from track circuit occupancy.